Dawood Ibrahim: Video games

-The 2018 video game Hitman 2 features a Mumbai crime lord active in the movie industry called "Dawood Rangan" as a target, presumably as a reference to Ibrahim himself.
+The 2018 video game Hitman 2 features a Mumbai crime lord "Dawood Rangan" who is active in the Indian film industry, presumably as a reference to Dawood himself.

 Non-fiction books

 Dongri to Dubai: Six Decades of the Mumbai Mafia and Byculla to Bangkok are non-fiction books by former Indian investigative journalist Hussain Zaidi.
 They trace the evolution of the Mumbai mafia.
 Shootout at Wadala is based on Dongri to Dubai.

+B. V. Kumar wrote DRI and the Dons, an English-language book about Dawood Ibrahim.